BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 ### RWX Storage
 __Objective__: Cause MongoDB to corrupt its data file by using the wrong storage class for MongoDB.

-RWX storage allows muliple pods to access the same PV at the same time.
+RWX storage allows multiple pods to access the same PV at the same time.

 - Scale down `mongodb-[username]` to 0 pods
   ```oc:cli